davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 draft: true
 ---

-Every year, [CS123](http://cs.brown.edu/cs123) spends a few weeks discussing image filtering, culminating with a project where students implement some simple filters, blurs and scaling algorithms.
-Unfortunately, filtering (and signal processing in general!) is tricky, and it's easy to get lost in the theory.
+Every year, [CS123](http://cs.brown.edu/cs123) students spend a couple weeks learning about image filtering in class, before going off on their own to implement some basic filters, blurs and scaling algorithms.
+Filtering (and signal processing in general!) can be tricky.
+When it comes to image sampling and reconstruction, it's easy to get lost in the theory.

 Let's see if we can put everything in perspective.

+## Duals

+Before we can dive into signal processing, we're going to need a theoretical tool to talk about our signals.
+So let's talk about _duals_.

+Think back to calculus.
+Consider a function _f(x)_, and its derivative _f'(x)_.

+    TODO graphs of a function and its derivative

+When you take the derivative of a function, you get back another function.
+This derivative says something about the original function, but probably looks nothing like the original function at all.
+You can integrate the derivative to reconstruct the original function.

+If you change the function, you get a different derivative.
+If you modify the derivative, you integrate to a different function than the original.
+You can think of the function and derivative as _duals_ of each other.

+    TODO graphs showing ramifications of modifications

+Disclaimer: mathematically-inclined readers are probably shaking their heads in disgust right now :) While this example is a useful way to initially understand duality, true duality is actually a bit stronger than this.
+It requires using the same operation to transform into the dual and back.
+Derivation and integration, however, are entirely different beasts.
+This wasn't a true example of duality.

+## The Frequency Domain

+So why are we talking about duals?
+Because we'll find one duality particularly useful for image processing: the duality between the spatial and frequency domains.
+What's that?

+It turns out every function can be represented as a sum of infinitely many sine waves.
+Specifically, if we took one sine wave for every possible frequency, multiplied each by a different amplitude, and summed all of those, we could get back any function by choosing our amplitudes carefully.
+This isn't totally obvious!

 ---

 TODO

-Duals
-* We're going to need a tool to discuss this stuff first.
-So let's talk about duals.
-* One dual you've probably seen before is derivatives / integrals in calculus.
-* If you take a derivative of a function, you get another function.
-This new function says something about the original function, but doesn't look like it at all.
-If you integrate, you get the same thing back.
-* If you change the function, you get a new derivative.
-If you change the derivative, integration gives you a different functions.
-So functions and their derivatives line up, and you can go back between each other.
-This notion is called a _dual_.

 Spatial / Frequency Dual
-* Another dual relates to Fourier Transforms (link)
-* Every signal can be represented by a sum of infinitely many sine waves of all possible frequencies.
-This isn't intuitively obvious!
 * Example with a simple sine wave.
 Be sure to explain how the horizontal axes don't line up between the duals.
 * More complex example